The transition timetable

-Firstly, given the large Tory majority, it is very likely that the October version of the Withdrawal Agreement (WA) will be passed by the UK parliament in January, or possibly even sooner.
-It then has to be ratified by the European Parliament, but it’s now pretty much a given that the UK will leave the EU on 31st January 2020 and that the WA will come into force then.
-The WA foresees a transition period that will run from 1st February 2020 until 31st December 2020.
-It also contains an article (Article 132) which would allow an extension of 1 or 2 years – if that is requested by July 2020.
+With a large Tory majority, the UK Parliament passed the October 2019 version of the Withdrawal Agreement (WA) in January 2020 and it was also ratified by the European Parliament.
+The UK then formally left the EU on 31st January 2020.
+From 1st February 2020, the WA came into force.
+The Agreement provides for a transition period to run from 1st February 2020 until 31st December 2020.
+It also contains an article (Article 132) which would allow an extension of 1 or 2 years – provided that a request were made by end of June 2020.

 Citizens’ rights and the WA

-The citizens’ rights section of the WA remains almost entirely unchanged from the original version agreed by Theresa May a year ago, and it is this part of the Agreement that will cover the future legal rights of British people who are legally resident in an EU27 country on the last day of the transition period. (however long that turns out to be) The Agreement is EU wide and, although each EU27 country will institute its own procedures for things like residence cards etc, each individual EU country must respect the WA’s set out provisions.
+The citizens’ rights section of the WA remained almost entirely unchanged from the earlier version negotiated by Theresa May, and it is this part of the Agreement that covers the future legal rights of British people who are legally resident in an EU27 country on the last day of the transition period (however long that turns out to be).
+The Agreement is EU wide and, although each EU27 country will institute its own procedures for things like residence cards etc, each individual EU country must respect the WA’s set out provisions.

 Under the WA, most of our rights remain wholly unchanged until the end of the transition period, so at least until 31st December, 2020.
-This includes freedom of movement meaning it will still be possible for people to move freely from the UK to the EU, or within the EU during that period.
-We do however lose the right to stand and vote in local and European elections from Brexit day, i.e. as of 1st February 2020.
+This includes freedom of movement meaning it is still possible for people to move freely from the UK to the EU, or within the EU during that period.
+We did however lose the right to stand and vote in local and European elections from Brexit day, i.e. as of 1st February 2020.

 Crucially, the WA ensures not only the right to live and work in the country of residence at the end of the transition period, but also covers areas such as S1 healthcare rights, together with aggregation and uprating of pensions.
 The WA agreement also says we will be able to leave our host country for up to 5 years without losing our right to return.